 Veteran advocacy

 Leadership and steadfast determination go hand-in-hand with Munoz’s six years in the United States Air Force, during which he quickly rose in rank, earned an associate’s degree, and inspired his subordinates.
-The leadership skills he developed during his military police role have helped Munoz succeed at Johns Hopkins Carey Business School, and have also driven him to champion his fellow veterans and find creative ways to demonstrate their unique skills.
+The leadership skills he developed during his military police role have helped Munoz succeed at Johns Hopkins Carey Business School and driven him to champion his fellow veterans and find creative ways to demonstrate their unique skills.

 As part of the veteran community at Carey, Munoz helped create several Veterans Day events to celebrate and showcase veterans’ unique skills.